 Cotswold Pubs & Restaurants

 We are lucky to have an enormous number of great pubs and restaurants locally.
 Here are some of our favourites.

 Wheatsheaf Inn, Northleach

 Sam and Georgie Pearman have created probably the best pub in the Cotswolds.
 In fact, it has become so popular that reservations are now practically always necessary.
 Luckily it’s only two miles away in Northleach.
-Although they have now grown in to a group of six or seven sites, the Wheatsheaf remains brilliant.
 Telephone: 01451 860244

 The Wild Rabbit, Kingham

-This outpost of Carole Bamford’s Daylesford empire opened (in what used to be the unremarkable Tollgate) in 2013 as an avowedly and very successful take on the gastro-pub.
-Lady B. announced that she wanted it to be a “proper local” but straw-chewing yokels are fairly rare.
-Deservedly awarded a Michelin star in October 2016.
+Just round the corner from the King’s Head in Bledington, The Wild Rabbit is an outpost of Carole Bamford’s Daylesford empire opened (in what used to be the Tollgate) in 2013.
+Lady B. announced that it would be a “proper local” but straw-chewing yokels are fairly rare.
 Telephone: 01608 658389

 The Old Butchers, Stow-on-the-Wold